-This guide covers how compatibility is assessed in Vedic astrology — the guna milan points system, what Manglik dosha really means for a match, how love and arranged unions are read, and how delays in marriage are understood.
+This guide covers how compatibility is assessed in Vedic astrology — the guna milan points system, what Manglik dosha really means for a match, how love and arranged unions are read, and how delays in compatibility are understood.
 The tone is reassuring and practical: matching supports a thoughtful decision, it does not replace it.

 In this guide